I love camping. I really do, especially for the landscapes it allows me to explore…

 This post includes some affiliate links.
 If you make a qualifying purchase or booking through one of these links, I may receive a small percentage of the sale at no extra cost to you.

-The rooms at Long Beach Lodge Tofino
+Long Beach Lodge Tofino – the rooms

 The rooms are beautiful.
 As you walk in, you see the endless ocean staring back at you, beckoning you to surf or walk its shores.
 Our room had ample space to move about, featured a massive bathroom including a soaker tub tucked behind shutters (which open to look out to the sea) with complimentary bath salts.